A quarter of the energy we use in Britain today comes from wind.

 At the time of writing, wind power is currently generating about a quarter of the UK’s electricity, about the same as gas.
 That’s according to live data taken from the National Grid and electricity administrators Elexon.
 That includes both on- and offshore wind generation.

 But that’s unusually high, because of the recent weather.
-The amount of energy generated from wind is volatile.
+The amount of electricity generated from wind is volatile.

 That’s because of a mix of increased wind capacity, falling coal production and market pressures on coal.